Skip to content

 Brazil has gone almost entirely cashless.
 Walk into a café in São Paulo, order açaí on Copacabana beach, or catch…

-How to Rent an Apartment in Brazil as a Foreigner (2026 Guide)
+Read article: How to Get a CPF in Brazil as a Foreigner (Or Skip It Entirely)